jijeesh/docker-elk-stack/README.md

 In particular, Elasticsearch offers the chance to aggregate a multitude of disparate data sources, query them with a unified interface, with the aim of extracting actionable knowledge from a huge amount of unclassified data.

-A full walkthrough that led me to this setup can be found at: [https://www.marcolancini.it/2018/blog-elk-for-nmap/](https://www.marcolancini.it/2018/blog-elk-for-nmap/).